arantespp/arantespp.com/posts/zettelkasten/information-and-digital-content-in-modern-society.md

 title: Information and Digital Content in Modern Society
 excerpt: People use the Internet to connect to others, entertainment, or to be informed.
 date: 2020-05-30
+tags:
+  - digital content
+  - modern society
+  - psychological trigger
+  - psychology
+  - robert-b-cialdini
+rating: 1
 ---

 # Information and Digital Content in Modern Society

-## Tags

-- tag-digital-content
-- tag-modern-society
-- tag-psychological-trigger
-- tag-psychology
-- tag-robert-b-cialdini

 ## Notes